Amal Adel Abdrabo

 Oumou Dilly Postdoc Fellow (Sep 2017-Feb 2018)

-Amal Adel Abdrabo, lecturer in Sociology and anthropology at Alexandria University in Egypt, joins the Center for African Studies at Basel University in Switzerland on a six-month Oumou Dilly postdoc fellowship (2017-2018).
-She is a graduate of Alexandria University in Egypt and earned her first MA in 2011 and her PhD in January 2017.
-Her first MA degree, in 2011, was about "Social Movements and Human Rights: A Critical Discourse Analysis of Anti-globalization Discourse in the Egyptian Society between 2001 to 2010".
-She is a former fellow of Building the Next Generation Fellowship- BNGS at the American University in Cairo for two years (2014-2016) where she worked on a project in anthropology dealing with Palestinian Refugees in Egypt entitled "We live like Khayalat (scarecrows): An ethnography of a Palestinian village in Egypt."
-Recently, she earned her PhD degree in sociology from the faculty of Arts, Alexandria University where she conducted an evaluation study of four Knowledge Precincts to explore the social dimensions of knowledge-based development policies in Egypt.
-Her doctorate thesis entitled "Social Dimensions of Knowledge-based Development in Egypt: an Evaluation study of a Sample of Knowledge Precincts."
-Now, she is a visiting scholar at the Center for African Studies at Basel University, Switzerland.
+Amal Adel Abdrabo is a Sociology/Anthropology Lecturer (PhD) at the Department of Social Sciences, Faculty of Education, at Alexandria University, Egypt.
+She is a graduate of Alexandria University and earned her first MA in 2011 with a thesis entitled "Social Movements and Human Rights: A Critical Discourse Analysis of Anti-Globalization Discourse in the Egyptian Society between 2001 to 2010."
+She joined the American University in Cairo with a Building the Next Generation Fellowship (BNGS-phase II) from 2014-2016, where she earned her second MA degree on a project in anthropology dealing with Palestinian Refugees in Egypt entitled "We live like Khayalat (scarecrows): An ethnography of a Palestinian village in Egypt."
+Simultaneously, she was working on her doctorate thesis at Alexandria University.
+In January 2017, she earned her PhD degree in sociology from the Faculty of Arts, Alexandria University, with a doctorate thesis entitled "Social Dimensions of Knowledge-based Development in Egypt: An Evaluation study of a Sample of Knowledge Precincts."

 Fields of Specialization in Research